BeTR-biogeochemistry-modeling/sbetr/README.md

     make install

+Please note, the top level make file providing `make config` etc is a convenience for the most common use cases.
+You don't have to use it and can specify all configuration and build commands manually.

+### HPC machines

-To run betr on cluster, one needs to load the following (take intel compiler for example) the compiler, cmake, python (>2.7), netcdf, and mkl, the configuration command is then
+To run betr on cluster, one needs to load the following (take intel compiler for example) the compiler, cmake, python (>2.7), and mkl, the configuration command is then

     make config CC=icc CXX=icpc FC=ifort

 and the install command is

     make install CC=icc CXX=icpc FC=ifort

 Others should be done similarly as one run betr on a desktop or laptop, with appropriate modifications as described above.

 ## Testing